 The best way is to load your team with people who have a wide variety of knowledge.
 We ask plenty of history, science, current events, geography, theater/movie/Broadway, and general knowledge questions.
 Also, you can do advance research on two questions each week.
 At the end of each game, we provide an advance research question and an answer for next week's game.
 And the following weekend, we provide another advance research question and answer on our website and Facebook page.

 How many questions have you asked since you started writing for Flagship Trivia?
 Do you ever repeat questions?

-As of late February 2020, we've written over 11,000 questions, including championship games.
-We try not to repeat questions, although it's happened a time or two.
+As of late June 2022, we've written over 22,000 questions, including championship games.
+We try not to repeat questions, although it has happened.

 This is all so fascinating.
 I'm sure I'll have more questions in the future.